xeolabs/xeolabs.github.com/_posts/2016-11-30-xeogl-in-bimsurfer.md

 <br><br>In the screen capture above, we're loading a test model containing around 3500 objects.
 While those are loading,
 we can still show and hide things, rotate the model, and so forth.
-In future we may end up choosing to intentionally throttle the FPS while loading, just to get the initial loading out of the way as quickly as possible, but this technique is still potentially useful for dynamically streamed content.
+In future we may end up choosing to intentionally throttle the FPS while loading, just to get the initial loading out of the way as quickly as possible, but this technique is still potentially useful for keeping things snappy while dynamically loading content.

 <br>
 I learned this technique from the excellent article *Rendering Optimizations in the Turbulenz Engine* by [David Galeano](https://twitter.com/davidgaleano), which you can read in [WebGL Insights](https://www.amazon.com/WebGL-Insights-Patrick-Cozzi/dp/1498716075).

-## Future extension
+## Future extensions

 An advantage of using an open source 3D engine within an app like BIMSurfer is that all enhancements made to the engine are then automatically available within the app.